Public service motivation: Factors

 Previous scholars and researchers warn that PSM can also be influenced by negative factors such as institutionalized values, routinization of behaviors and skepticism about the value of the particular bureaucracy's effectiveness in promoting the public good.
 Budget maximization and "empire building" were also scrutinized by Downs and Niskanen.

-Criticism and Alternatives
+Factors That Influence PSM

 Leadership Practices

 The agency's mission, goals, and objectives can help improve employee performance and motivation.
 Many employees who hold jobs within the public sector and non-profit organizations do not receive large salaries.
 It is important for an organization to motivate its employees and align their values and characteristics with the mission and values of the agency rather than subject employees to a stressful and hostile work environment motivated by financial gain.
 Leadership practices should emphasize to employees the importance of motivation and involvement which can ultimately help the agency or organization in the hiring and retention process if they are aware of the motives of their employees.